Applications for January 2023 move-ins are closed. The next round of applications will be for June/September 2023 move-in.

 ❗️Please note that we only accept applications from individuals – the coop does not issue joint leases❗️

-Rent is currently £338 per month (although this will increase to £366 per month on 1st September 2022).
+As of 1st September 2022, rent is currently £366 per month.
 This includes all utilities, internet, and general-use flat goods (e.g. basic cleaning supplies and loo roll).
 We also require a deposit of £200.
 Rent generally rises each year with inflation (currently calculated using the May RPI figure).

 In most cases, tenancies can start on 1st September, 1st January, or 1st June.
 You can move in after that date, but you’ll be liable for rent from the first of the given month (e.g. If you’d like to move in on the 12th of September, that’s OK, but you would need to begin your tenancy and rent payments from 1st September.)

 To become a member, you will have to buy a limited liability share in the society.
 Owning a share makes you a part-owner of Edinburgh Student Housing Co-operative Ltd and entitles you and all other members to an equal say in how we manage our co-operative.
 Owning a share also means you accept the responsibilities of membership (see below).
 To become a tenant you must become a member.
 You must also be a matriculated student of a further or higher education institution.
 Shares cost £1, which is returned in full when you move out of the co-op (and thus cease being a member!).
 The share is ‘risk capital’, so in the unlikely event that the co-op goes bankrupt, you may lose your £1.

 A housing co-operative is more than just an affordable place to live.
 In fact, it is affordable for the very reason that we manage and maintain our home ourselves—we are the landlords.
 As such, we expect all members to contribute actively to running the Co-op.
 The average member is expected to contribute 3–6 hours per week, including attending meetings.
 Whilst being flexible to member needs, we take member participation very seriously.